LuLucsu/lulucsu-academic/content/post/congrate-Junying/index.md

 subtitle: Congratulation to Junying Lu.

 # Summary for listings and search engines
-summary: Junying Lu will go to Nanjing University to study for a Ph.D.
-Congratulation !
+summary: Junying Lu has been accepted to study for a Ph.D. at Nanjing University starting in the autumn semester of 2022.
+Congratulations!

 # Link this post with a project
 projects: []